hyperledger/aries-rfcs/features/evidence-exchange/README.md

 Description of attributes:

-* `credentials` -- A list of credential IDs each containing an array of evidence.
+* `credentials`: A list of credential IDs each containing an array of evidence.
-  * `@id` -- Corresponds to each ID associated with the list of credential IDs supplied by the Holder in the ```evidence_request``` message.
+  * `@id`: Corresponds to each ID associated with the list of credential IDs supplied by the Holder in the ```evidence_request``` message.
-  * `evidence` -- An array of evidence attachments associated with each type of evidence the Issuer has established for a specific credential.
+  * `evidence`: An array of evidence attachments associated with each type of evidence the Issuer has established for a specific credential.
-    * `evidence_type` -- Stipulates the type of KYC Document proofing (Address, Identity or Photo) performed for a set of attachments.
+    * `evidence_type`: Stipulates the type of KYC Document proofing (Address, Identity or Photo) that the Issuer performed for a set of attachments.
-    * `docref` --  An array of attachment reference IDs pertaining to the list of KYC Documents used by the Issuer to establish certitude about the Holder.
+    * `docref`: An array of attachment reference IDs pertaining to the list of KYC Documents used by the Issuer to establish confidence about the Holder.
-* `~attach` -- An array of embedded attachments either by-value or by-reference.
+* `~attach`: An array of embedded attachments either by-value or by-reference.

 #### By-value Attachments